Manitoba Historical Society

 Historic Sites of Manitoba: Laughlin Block (650 Broadway, Cartwright, Municipality of Cartwright-Roblin)

 In 1903, this two-storey brick building in Cartwright was built by banker Andrew Laughlin.
-Through the years, its main floor has housed a bank, lawyer’s office, Canadian customs office, municipal office, hardware store, and restaurant.
-The second floor, now closed, was used as a meeting hall by Odd Fellows and Rebekahs.
+Through the years, its main floor has housed Laughlin’s bank (later a branch of the Bank of Toronto, until 1912), Canadian customs office, municipal office, hardware store, and restaurant/billiards room.
+The second floor, now closed, had a law office for Laughlin’s son John Bell Laughlin, and a meeting hall used by Odd Fellows and Rebekahs.

 Laughlin Block